 Try Clearing Icon Cache

-Windows maintains a database which contains thumbnails generated for the files on your computer.
-If this database is corrupted or too large then it may cause icon rendering and layout shift issue.
+Windows maintains a database which contains thumbnails, generated for the files on your computer.
+If this database is corrupt or too large then it may cause icon rendering and layout shift issue.

 You can try clearing the Icon Cache to fix this issue.
 The detailed instructions are given in the following link.

 Try disabling Align To Grid and Auto Arrange

 You can try this to automatically align your icons if their layout has been messed up, however, this is not a permanent fix for this issue.

 Right Click on your desktop and then select View.
 Then Uncheck Align Icons to Grid.
 You can also try Unchecking Auto Arrange icons.
 This may fix the icon issue temporarily.

 Update Display Drivers

 To update the display drivers press the Windows + R shortcut and then type the following command in the Run dialog and hit Enter.